jdomindev/portfolio/README.md

-# <Jose Dominguez Portfolio>
+# Jose Dominguez Portfolio
 ## Description
 This is my portfolio that I am using to house my projects, resume, and contact information for employers and anyone who wants to see what I'm up to.

-During this project I learned a lot about proper html orientation and how to effectively use flex box and media queries to create an accessible and responsive web page.
+- During this project I learned a lot about proper html orientation and how to effectively use flex box and media queries to create an accessible and responsive web page.
+- Later added bootstrap to add better responsiveness and dry up the css.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)